Published June 13, 2012

 Behar, recently hired to work on Al Gore’s cable TV station Current, is a former school teacher who reportedly got started in show biz in the 1980s as a standup comic.

-She has often spars on “The View” with Elizabeth Hasselbeck, the show’s only conservative co-host.
+She has often spars on “The View” with Elisabeth Hasselbeck, the show’s only conservative co-host.